Updated Workflow for Module Resource Lists within the Academic Approval Process – Effective May 2017

 2. It important that engagement with the SN Librarian begins as soon as possible in the process.
 Good practice would be that MLs contact their SN Librarian to discuss their proposed list.

-3. Programme team provide CUR03s, including the proposed / indicative reading lists, which can still be at an initial, unchecked stage, to the Faculty Officer by the agreed deadline prior to the Approval/Re-approval event.
+3. Programme team provide CUR03s, including the proposed / indicative Resource Lists, which can still be at an initial, unchecked stage, to the Faculty Officer by the agreed deadline prior to the Approval/Re-approval event.

-4. At this point, the Faculty Officer passes all CUR03s, including the reading lists, to the SN Librarian, for checking and consultation with the Module Leaders.
+4. At this point, the Faculty Officer passes all CUR03s, including the Resource Lists, to the SN Librarian, for checking and consultation with the Module Leaders.
 Module Leaders must indicate to SN Librarian if an empty list is intentionally so, and give reasons for ‘no resources required’.

 5. A standing condition of all approval / re-approval events will be that the SN Librarian confirms in writing that the availability and costs for each module reading list are acceptable.
 This has to be done within a fixed time period, to be agreed between the Faculty Officer and the Subject Network Librarian and confirmed by the approval panel.